saqib777/Python-Project/Weather Report App/Main file.md

 def main():
-    Main function to handle user input and display weather info. print("Welcome to the Weather Reporter!")
+    """Main function to handle user input and display weather info.""" print("Welcome to the Weather Reporter!")
     print("Type 'exit' anytime to quit.\n")